-The best laptops of 2022 is a list that wasn't easy to make.
+Our best laptops guide is a list that wasn't easy to make.
 These mobile machines come in thousands of configurations and setups for different uses, ranging in power and performance to overall value.
 With a bit of research and testing, however, the laptops we've selected aim to provide the best experience for the money.

 While our best choice may be the best fit for some, different people need different things from their laptop.
 So while you might find the powerful, sturdy, battery-rich Apple MacBook Air (M1, 2020) at the top of our list it may not be the best laptop for everyone.

 For Back to School shoppers, there's a variety of MacBooks and other laptops to browse through.
 Many make some of the best student laptops available today, but they'll also run a pretty penny.
 Some sales are on the horizon which should feature discounts on MacBooks, so keep a clear eye out over the coming weeks.
 Some of the best MacBooks you'll find on our list may just get a decent price drop soon.

 For that reason, we've covered a wide range of options in our ranking.
 Whether you're looking for the best Windows 10 laptop, a top-rated system running macOS Big Sur, or the streamlined and snappy ChromeOS, an everyday workhorse or pro-level performer, we have the best laptop to suit your needs right here.